Veletiny

 Veletiny is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 500 inhabitants.

 Veletiny lies approximately 9 km south-east of Uherské Hradiště, 24 km south of Zlín, and 256 km south-east of Prague.

+Demographics

 Sights

 A locality called Veletiny-Stará hora is known for the vineyard buildings of folk architecture – búdy, which are above-ground cellars and presses.
-The area is protected by law as a village monument reservation.
+The area is protected as a village monument reservation.